Should I Become a Bicycle Technician?

 |Experience||1-2 years of bicycle repair experience may be necessary for some positions|

-Sources: *O*Net OnLine, **United Bicycle Institute, Barnett Bicycle Institute, ***Multiple job postings (October 2012).
+Sources: O*Net OnLine, United Bicycle Institute, Barnett Bicycle Institute, Multiple job postings (October 2012), U.S. Bureau of Labor Statistics

 Step 1: Earn a High School Diploma

-Most employers require bike technicians to have a high school diploma or its GED equivalent.
+Most employers require bike technicians to have a high school diploma or GED.
 In high school, students can take shop classes or introductory mechanics to help prepare them for work in this field.

 Step 2: Complete a Basic Bike Repair Course